Looking for some new ideas to re-energise your team? Whether it's at the start of a new year or ahead of a new project, check out these 9 tactics...

 5. Allow some Autonomy

-A new year can be a time when people who are unhappy in their jobs may think about moving on.
-Talk with team members about new ideas they would like to try in the year ahead, or alternative ways they could complete their ongoing tasks.
+Talk with team members about new ideas they would like to try, or alternative ways they could complete their ongoing tasks.
 Making employees an active part of how their job can be fulfilled is a great way to show people their input is valued and that they have some control over their working lives.

 6. Encourage Employees’ Passions